 I often go through what I don’t wear and think of ways to change them so i will wear it.
-Though sometimes, the damage done from scissors can be irreversible (r.i.p. my soft black cotton tee).posted about 3 years ago
+Though sometimes, the damage done from scissors can be irreversible (r.i.p. my soft black cotton tee).posted over 3 years ago

 My wardrobe update ritual –